*EFFECTIVE FOR THE 2024 COMPETITION*

 If a winning entry is disqualified for any reason, the next place will be moved up to fill the disqualified image’s spot.
 For example: If the first place winner was disqualified, the second place winner will move to first place; the third place winner will move to second place.
 An alternate image – if the judges have selected one – will be moved into the third place position and receive 30 points.
 The judges will be asked to pick four winners in each category, but in the off-chance they do not, there will be no third place winner and the 30 points will be lost.

-Judges have the authority to not award a any place to an image if the entries within a category are exceptionally weak or not enough entries are present.
+Judges have the authority to not award any place to an image if the entries within a category are exceptionally weak or not enough entries are present.

 If an image is disqualified, the photographer may challenge the ruling.
 In that case, the photographer would appeal to the national clip chair.
 The national clip chair and two other regional clip chairs (from a different region than the photographer who is making the appeal) will make the final decision.
 The photographer must supply any information they feel will help make his/her case or that the MNCC Appeals Committee requests.
 A decision will be made within three weeks of the appeal.

-PHOTOGRAPHER OF THE YEAR
+REGIONAL PHOTOGRAPHER OF THE YEAR

-The photographer who accumulates the most points in each region during the calendar year will be named Regional Photographer of the Year, provided the photographer has shown versatility by winning in at least two of the seven contest categories during the year.
+The photographer who accumulates the most points in each region during the calendar year will be named Regional Photographer of the Year, provided the photographer has shown versatility by winning in at least three of the seven contest categories during the year.
 In case of a tie, both photographers will share the title.

 In case of a year-end tie within a region’s top 10 scores, the rank(s) beneath the tie will be skipped for the next award.
 For example, a two-way tie for top place leaves third place for the next highest photographer.